History of Saint Paul, Minnesota: Full-steam growth

 By 1877, the volunteer fire department was disbanded in favor of a paid department.
-The volunteers had served the city since 1854, but the building boom necessitated moving to a full-time department.
-Horse-drawn street cars and even a few cable cars covered 20 mi of city streets by 1880, but by 1891 they were all replaced by electric streetcar lines.
+The volunteers had served the city since 1854, but the building boom necessitated a full-time department.
+Horse-drawn streetcars and even a few cable cars covered 20 mi of city streets by 1880, but by 1891 they were all replaced by electric streetcar lines.
 The outlying neighborhoods grew out of the placement of the streetcar lines and short lines, Merriam Park in 1882, Macalester Park in 1883, Saint Anthony Park in 1885, and Groveland in 1890.
 In 1885 a New York reporter wrote that Saint Paul was "another Siberia, unfit for human habitation" in winter.
-Offended by this attack on their Capital City, the Saint Paul Chamber of Commerce decided to not only prove that Saint Paul was habitable but that its citizens were very much alive during winter, the most dominant season.
+Offended by this attack, the Saint Paul Chamber of Commerce decided to not only prove that Saint Paul was habitable but that its citizens were very much alive during winter.
 Thus was born the Saint Paul Winter Carnival.
 In 1886 King Boreas the First was crowned and the first Winter Carnival commenced.
-This festival also featured an ice castle, an elaborate creation made from the ice of Minnesota lakes, which has evolved into an internationally recognized icon for Saint Paul's festival.
+This festival also featured an ice castle, an elaborate creation made from the ice of Minnesota lakes, which has evolved into an internationally recognized icon of the festival.
 Foreign-language newspapers flourished, with local publications in German, French, Norwegian, Swedish, Danish, Polish, and Czech.
 African-Americans read The Appeal and Jewish immigrants read the Jewish Weekly.